Here’s a list of the most famous Chinese people, past and present.

 If you travel to Beijing, you can take a photo of his portrait at the Gate of Heavenly Peace in Tiananmen Square.

 You can even get up close and personal with his preserved body at the Mausoleum of Mao Zedong.

-4. Fan bingbing
+4. Fan Bingbing

 In July 2018, Fan was presumed missing following a tax evasion incident.
 But she surfaced online a few months later, apologizing to the public.

 The Chinese authorities ordered her and her companies to pay about US$129 million in taxes and penalties to avoid criminal prosecution.
+Ouch!

 Fan is still one of China’s most influential celebrities and the highest-paid female star.

-Learn more about Fan’s disappearing act in Vanity Fair.
+You can read more about Fan’s disappearing act in Vanity Fair.

 Good old Confucius.
 He’s the father of Chinese philosophy.

 During the sixth century BC, it is said that traditional Chinese principles began to deteriorate, resulting in a period of moral decline.